 To provide for the delivery and holding of lectures, exhibitions, public meetings, classes and conferences calculated directly or indirectly to advance the cause of agricultural education whether general, professional or technical.”

 CARI’s seminars and field days are open to the public, either free or for a small charge.
 These educational programs provide information about organic and sustainable agriculture methods, as well as marketing opportunities and other matters of interest to farmers, gardeners and others.
+CARI plans to organize a training program for students, returning Veterans and others interested in learning about Organic and Biodynamic Agriculture in conjunction with local colleges.

 JOIN CARI and receive some or all of the following benefits: